ahmadasmandar/test-doc/gui/doc/end-doc-eng.md

 ---

 After the program has been initialized, as described in the section [**Programm Initialisieren**](https://gitlab.tu-ilmenau.de/FakMB/QBV/systems/legocity/legocity/blob/master/gui/doc/end-doc.md#programm-initialisieren), the demo mode key can be pressed.
 In demo mode, the train always travels on a circular path.
-In the first round, the QR code is scanned and recognized, and a multispectral photo will be taken.
-In the second round, the object on the wagon (the car) is scanned with a 3D laser scanner.
+In the first round, the object on the Train carriage (the car) is scanned with a 3D laser scanner.
+In the second round, a photo of the QR code will be taken, scanned and recognized, and a multispectral photo will be also taken.

 <img src="images/demotaste.PNG" width="268" height="81">